The Government Procurement Review: Portugal

 Regarding case law, there have been notable decisions in relation to public procurement matters.
 In particular, in the Supreme Administrative Court decision of 25 October in case 0210/18.4BELLE, the court considered that the submission of a bid in a digitally signed PDF file, which has grouped several autonomous documents not electronically signed, does not comply with the rule of individualised signature of each document imposed by Article 57(4) of the PCC and Article 54(5) of Law No. 96/2015 of 17 August.

 The court's position was to consider that due to the characteristics of pre-contractual procedures and the special requirements that underlie a bureaucratic slant, formalisms gain additional qualities.
 The rule of a bureaucratic model (based on repetitive acts and without margins of interpretation in the application of the rules) is, in this special circumstance, a measure to ensure the materiality of the decision, thus providing equal and non-discriminatory treatment.

 Scope of procurement regulation

 The PCC recognises three main categories of contracting authorities.
 According to Article 2(1) of the PCC, the first group of entities is generally composed of traditional public sector bodies, namely:

 - the autonomous regions;

 - public institutes;

 - public associations; and

-The second group of entities, in accordance with Article 2(2) PCC, is comprised of other entities that are also governed by public law:
+The second group of entities, in accordance with Article 2(2) of the PCC, is composed of other entities that are also governed by public law, which are the following: